acikyazilimagi/deprem-yardim-frontend/.github/ISSUE_TEMPLATE/refactor-request.md

 ---
-name: Refactor İsteği
+name: Refactor Request
-about: Yeni bir refactor isteği için kullanın
+about: Use to request some new refactoring
 title: 'refactor: '
 labels: discussion, new, unchecked
 assignees: ''
 ---

-### Refactor İsteği
+### Refactor Request

--- bu bilgiyi ekleyiniz
+-- fill in the line below:
-** discord kullanıcı adı: @afetharita#0001 **
+** discord username: afetharita#0001 **

-Refactor isteğiniz bir sorunla ilgili mi?
-Lütfen açıklayın.
+Is your refactor request pertaining to a problem?
+Please elaborate.

-Açık ve öz bir şekilde sorunun ne olduğunu açıklayın. Örneğin, kodu okumakta zorluk çekiyorum çünkü [...]
+Explain what the problem is, clearly and briefly.
+For example: I'm having trouble reading the code, because [...]

-### Çözüm Önerisi
+### Suggested solution

-Kafanızda bir çözüm varsa, lütfen açıklayın.
+If you have a solution in mind, please elaborate.

-### Ek Bağlam
+### Extra context

-Lütfen ek bağlamı buraya ekleyin.
+Please add extra context here.